-Immediately after applying power, the analyzer will display EMS warming up (Figure 9) for a set amount of time.
+Immediately after applying power, the analyzer will display 8's (Figure 9) for a few seconds and then flash dashes (Figure 10).
 This starts the analyzer warm-up mode and will continue for approximately 5 to 10 minutes, depending on ambient temperature.
-Once the warm-up mode is complete, the analyzer will go into the "ZEROING" mode to set all the gases to zero (Figure 10).
-Then the gas sample mode will display all the gas values(Figure 11).
-Note: If the display only shows "COMPUTER MODE" (Figure 12), check the "Display/Computer" switch on the back of the analyzer.
-The switch should be in the right position.
+Once the warm-up mode is complete, the analyzer will go into the gas sample mode (Figure 11) and the Sample LED will turn ON.
+Note: If the display only shows decimal points (Figure 12), check the "Display/Computer" switch on the back of the analyzer.
+The switch should be in the display position.
+Disconnect power before changing the switch position.

-Once the analyzer has completed the warm-up the sample hose can now be connected and the probe placed in the tailpipe.
+Once the analyzer has completed the warm-up process the sample hose can now be connected and the probe placed in the tailpipe.

-Caution: Exhaust gases pass through the gas analyzer and vent through its exhaust.
+Caution: Exhaust gases pass through the gas analyzer and vent through its exhaust tubing.
 Use the analyzer in a well vented area.